ashwin-nat/pits-n-giggles/README.md

 # Pits n' Giggles

+## Games supported
+- F1 2023
+- F1 2024

 ## Introduction
-Tired of seeing every car zoom past you in that F1 23 online lobby?
+Tired of seeing every car zoom past you in that F1 online lobby?
 Well this tool can't really help you with that.<br>
 (TBH you just need a better gaming chair.
 There can't be any other reason, right?)

 What this tool can do is provide you with live telemetry data during a race so that you can make more informed decisions.